Resonant

 The easy answer

 If you want to run Whisper on Mac and you already know why — whisper.cpp is the right foundation and it's free.
-If you want the experience of Whisper — press a key, speak, clean text in any app — download Resonant.
-Same model under the hood, wrapped in a product that handles all the parts between “I have a thought” and “the text is in Slack.”
+If you want the dictation experience — press a key, speak, clean text in any app — download Resonant.
+It's built on Parakeet rather than Whisper, but solves the same problem: turning your voice into clean text in any macOS app, fully on-device.

 Frequently asked questions